cloudsimplus/cloudsimplus/CONTRIBUTING.md

 - Completely avoid code duplication.
 A single line of code that is called twice, requires you to create a method to allow [code reuse](https://en.wikipedia.org/wiki/Code_reuse).
   Some recommendations are:
-    - Methods should be very short, usually no more that 20 lines.
+    - Methods should be very short, usually no more than 20 lines.
 Big methods are confusing and difficult to maintain.
       Usually they just contribute to code duplication.
     - Most of the times, each method has to make just a single thing.
 For instance, if a given method computes the number of million instructions (MI) that a Cloudlet has to execute across all its Processor Elements (PEs) and also compute the time that the
       Cloudlet is expected to finish, you must create a method for each one of these computations.
     - Identifier names have to be strongly meaningful.
-Avoid abbreviated names, unless the abbreviation is already part of CloudSim Plus vocabulary (such as VM, PM, PE, etc).
+Avoid abbreviations, unless the abbreviation is already part of CloudSim Plus vocabulary (such as VM, PM, PE, etc).
-    - If you have to write a comment to explain a portion of the code, probably you should use the [Extract Method refactor](http://refactoring.com/catalog/extractMethod.html) using your IDE to create a new method to that portion of code.
+    - If you have to write a comment to explain a portion of the code, probably you should use the [Extract Method refactor](http://refactoring.com/catalog/extractMethod.html) in your IDE to create a new method for that portion of code.
       Commonly, you may be able to reduce and adjust your comment, using it as the method name.
 - You are strongly recommended to follow [Clean Coding practices](http://cleancoder.com/books).
 - You are encouraged to design your solution before start programming.
 Along the entire development cycle, you have to check if there is